seek-oss/docker-ecr-cache-buildkite-plugin/README.md

 ```

 You must have a recent version of Docker with BuildKit enabled to use secrets.
+BuildKit will be enabled automatically if any secrets are present in the
+configuration.

 ### Changing the max cache time